Many people believe DOS to be an antiquated,

 1994.
 Many other individuals and companies have brought out new DOSes and

 upgrades for them in the ensuing years.
-The latest versions or updates of
+Versions or updates of 4DOS and

-4DOS and DR-DOS were released in 2009.
+DR-DOS were released in the 20-0s.
 The newest FreeDOS version came out

 Hmm, odd then how I have Compact Disc and Media Players, a Graphic

-Internet Browser, USB Flash Drives, program updates that are less than two
+Internet Browser, USB Flash Drives, recent program updates, PC-Card services

-because it's often easier to do than for equivalent GUI operating systems,
+for DOS because it's often easier to do than for equivalent GUI operating

-and because DOS is so flexible.
-In particular, new DOS programs are coming
+systems, and because DOS is so flexible.
+In addition, there are industrial

 Basic DOS is easy to learn.
 GUI promoters want you to